AdamMinton/dev-prod-result-checker/README.md

 4. Script takes Dashboard IDs as input.
 Slugs have not been tested

 # Support
-The Dev/Prod Result Checker is NOT an official supported product of Looker.
+The Dev/Prod Result Checker is NOT an officially supported product of Looker.
 Support for The Dev/Prod Result Checker is not included and there are no guarantees that it will work for you.
 The Dev/Prod Result Checker was built by Greg Li, a consultant in Looker's Professional Services organization.
 This is **not an open source product and should not be shared or distributed without the prior written consent of the Looker Professional Services organization**.